 Silver Options on Futures

 The Intercontinental Exchange (ICE) offers an options contract on silver futures.

-Options are also a derivative instrument that employ leverage to invest in commodities.
+Options are also derivative instruments that employ leverage to speculate on commodities.
 As with futures, options have an expiration date.
-However, options also have a strike price, which is the price above which the option finishes in the money.
+However, options also have a strike price, which determines whether the option has value at expiration.

-ETFs are financial instruments that trade as shares on exchanges in the same way that stocks do.
+ETFs (exchange-traded funds) are financial instruments that trade as shares on exchanges in the same way that stocks do.

-While ETFs may seem like the perfect proxy for investing in silver, traders should be aware of their considerable risks and costs.
+ETFs may seem like the perfect proxy for speculating on silver, but traders should research a fund’s manager, risks, and costs before investing because:

-Many ETFs invest in silver futures or options.
-As for the ETFs that invest in silver itself, those funds incur the same storage and security costs that individuals do.
+- ETFs that trade in silver itself incur the same storage and security costs that individuals do.
 Ultimately, these costs get passed on to the trader.

-When stock markets decline, ETF prices sometimes decline as well.
-Investors could find that their silver investment is behaving like a stock investment.
+- When stock markets decline, ETF prices sometimes decline as well.
+Speculators could find that their silver purchase is behaving with similar volatility to a stock.

 Shares in Silver Mining Companies